Also be sure to check out All Fluxx FAQ for more general questions. If you don’t see your question answered among these, please email us at:

 - Q: What does it mean when a card says its action is a “free play” or a “free action”?

-- Q: If I have specific Creepers required for a Goal, but I also have other Creepers, can I still win with that goal?
+- Q: If I have Creeper/s required for a Goal, but I also have other Creepers not mentioned on the Goal, can I still win?

 - Q: When Double Agenda goes into play, does the next Goal played have to go in the second slot?